-Barbecue Chicken & Veggie Sheet Pan Meal (gluten free $ paleo $ AIP options)
+Barbecue Chicken & Veggie Sheet Pan Meal (gluten free, paleo, with AIP options)

 This meal came together in a pinch the other night when my Mom and little brother came by for dinner.
 I had had a rough day and hadn't done my usual prep work for preparing for dinner guests.
 I needed something quick to throw together, as well as something that an 11 year old would love.